 SOFT CELL Forever The Same (1983)

-John Gatchell returned, this time with his trumpet on ‘Forever The Same’, possibly the most commercial song on SOFT CELL’s difficult second long player, the appropriately titled ‘The Art Of Falling Apart’.
+John Gatchell returned, this time with his trumpet on ‘Forever The Same’ from the appropriately titled difficult second album ‘The Art Of Falling Apart’.
 However, Phonogram’s proposal for it to be a single release was vetoed for the less immediate ‘Numbers’.
 Not becoming the hit the label was hoping for, in a bid to hype it up the charts, the 12 inch was twinned with a free copy of ‘Tainted Love’.
 Dismayed, this incident set off an already edgy Almond and Stevo to trash the record company’s offices in a destructive rage!

 Available on the SOFT CELL album ‘The Art Of Falling Apart’ via Phonogram Records